tigawanna/typed-pocketbase/README.md

 > Extra features include
 > - filtering collections to generate types for woth the -f flag
 > - custom types (especially for JSON fields) that won't be over written on new type generation
+> - supprot from the otp APIs
+> - support ro the batch APIs